pdreker/fritz_exporter/docs/RUNNING.md

     hostname: fritz.box
     username: prometheus
     password: prometheus
+    host_info: True
   - name: Repeater Wohnzimmer # optional
     hostname: repeater-Wohnzimmer
     username: prometheus
     password: prometheus
 ```

+**WARNING** setting `host_info` to `true` will collect extended information about every device known your fritz device, which can take a long time.
+If you really want or need the extended stats pleade make sure, that your scraping interval and timeouts are set accordingly.

 ## plain Docker (docker run)